MiDataInt/midataint.github.io/_docs/installation/mdi.md

 In local mode, you run the R Shiny server on your desktop or laptop computer, which acts as both the web server and client (i.e., browser).

+{% include figure.html file="server-modes/local.png" title="Test" caption="This is a test caption" %}

 First, you must install R:

 - R project: <https://www.r-project.org/>